A Seeso Saturday Night Special Episode

 I'm sometimes surprised that I never managed to get swept up in the fantasy of joining the Mardi Gras celebration.
 Now there's definitely no way, as I'm past my party phase and settling into comforting my social anxieties over trying to conquer them with an extroverted approach and lower inhibition due to an inebriated mind full of self-medication.

 Even at the high point of my partying days, I dreaded every event that would draw a crowd.
-Other than the mental issues from being an undercover introvert, I think part of the issue comes from being so tall.
+Other than the mental issues from being an undercover introvert, I think part of the problem comes from being so tall.
 With my ears always above the crowd, I would feel left out of conversations as every word would blend into a murmur of exclusion.

 This would get me stuck in my head which at best would send me down an awkward trail of self-entertainment as I donned the mask of the life of the party.
 At worst I felt alone in a crowd and constantly felt like I was on the verge of losing it.
 The bigger the crowd, the harder the balancing act would be.